 Revenue from membership dues is recognized over the time the members are provided access to the Club's room accommodation, golf course, sports complex, game rooms, restaurants and other amenities.
 Transaction price is determined to be the BOD-approved rate for monthly membership dues.
 Each monthly membership dues are considered as a single performance obligation, therefore it is not necessary to allocate the transaction price.
-Any advance payments are recorded under "Contract liabilities" account in the statements of financial position.
+Any advance payments are recorded in the contract liabilities account included in the accounts and other payables line item in the statements of financial position.